2007 New York Giants season: Week 10: vs. Dallas Cowboys

 Coming off their bye week, the Giants went home, donned their alternate red uniforms, and played the Dallas Cowboys.
-In the first quarter, New York trailed early as Cowboys QB Tony Romo completed a 15-yard TD pass to TE Tony Curtis.
-The Giants responded as QB Eli Manning completed an 8-yard TD pass to TE Jeremy Shockey.
+In the first quarter, New York trailed early as Cowboys quarterback Tony Romo completed a 15-yard touchdown pass to tight end Tony Curtis.
+The Giants responded as quarterback Eli Manning completed an 8-yard touchdown pass to tight end Jeremy Shockey.
 In the second quarter, Dallas regained the lead as kicker Nick Folk made a 44-yard field goal.
-The G-Men took the lead with RB Reuben Droughns getting a 1-yard TD run.
-Afterwards, the Cowboys retook the lead with Romo completing a 20-yard TD pass to WR Patrick Crayton.
+The Giants took the lead with running back Reuben Droughns getting a 1-yard touchdown run.
+Afterwards, the Cowboys retook the lead with Romo completing a 20-yard touchdown pass to wide receiver Patrick Crayton.
 Originally, the Giants were willing to be down by 3 at halftime.
-However, because of a taunting penalty on Dallas LB Kevin Burnett placed them near midfield, New York went for some points.
+However, because of a taunting penalty on Dallas linebacker Kevin Burnett placed them near midfield, New York went for some points.
 The Giants would tie the game with kicker Lawrence Tynes getting a 40-yard field goal.

-In the third quarter, Romo completed a 25-yard TD pass to WR Terrell Owens and the Cowboys regained the lead.
+In the third quarter, Romo completed a 25-yard touchdown pass to wide receiver Terrell Owens and the Cowboys regained the lead.
 In the fourth quarter, the Giants made a 26-yard field goal from Tynes.
-Afterwards, Dallas' Romo and Owens hooked up with each other again on a 50-yard TD pass.
+Afterwards, Dallas' Romo and Owens hooked up with each other again on a 50-yard touchdown pass.

-With the loss, New York fell to 6–3.
+With the loss, New York fell to 6–3, and were swept by the Cowboys for the first time since 2003.
 They have not worn their red uniforms since.

 During the season series against the Cowboys, the Giants pass defense allowed 8 passing touchdowns, despite only allowing 8 passing touchdowns from their previous opponents this year.

 Week 11: at Detroit Lions

 The Giants flew to Ford Field for a Week 11 intraconference duel with the Detroit Lions.
 In the first quarter, New York took the early lead as kicker Lawrence Tynes made a 28-yard field goal for the only score of the period.
-In the second quarter, the Giants increased their lead as QB Eli Manning completed a 10-yard TD pass to RB Brandon Jacobs for the only score of the period.
+In the second quarter, the Giants increased their lead as quarterback Eli Manning completed a 10-yard TD pass to running back Brandon Jacobs for the only score of the period.

 In the third quarter, the Lions got on the board as kicker Jason Hanson made a 42-yard field goal.
 New York would reply with Tynes kicking a 46-yard field goal.
 In the fourth quarter, the Giants improved their lead as Tynes made a 20-yard field goal.
-Detroit's QB Jon Kitna completed a 35-yard TD pass to WR Calvin Johnson.
+Detroit's quarterback Jon Kitna completed a 35-yard touchdown pass to wide receiver Calvin Johnson.

 With the win, the Giants improved to 7–3.

-LB Mathias Kiwanuka suffered a broken left fibula, ending his season.
+Linebacker Mathias Kiwanuka suffered a broken left fibula, ending his season.